jwt27/esfm/README.md

 generators for each pair of operators can be triggered individually.
 It is not known if it is possible to configure the modulation level on the third operator as feedback, to produce a true 2-op mode.

-Register `0x501` is believed to be a test register.

 ### Operator registers